DanielFPerez/kubernetes_basics/README.md

 Common format of a kubectl command is: `kubectl <action> <resource>`:
 - **actions**: create, get, describe, etc.
 - **resource**: node, container

+*In order for kubectl to __find and access__ a Kubernetes cluster*, it needs a **kubeconfig** file, which is created automatically when you create a cluster using kube-up.sh or successfully deploy a Minikube cluster.

+By default, kubectl configuration is located at `~/.kube/config`.

 ## Deployments